MULTI-INVOICE FORM

 PROBLEM

-The previously designed multi-invoice payment form was never launched.
-With the company's rebranding efforts underway, the form required a visual update to align with the new brand identity.
-Additionally, its current design lacks user-friendly features, hindering a seamless payment experience.
+The previously designed multi-invoice payment form was never launched and lacked usability.
+With the company’s rebranding efforts underway, the form required a visual update to align with the new brand identity and improve usability.

 ACTION